Today, I’m excited to release version 2.0 of the FI Laboratory!

 The easiest way to compute your monthly numbers is to sign up for a free Personal Capital account and let their software calculate everything for you (for more information on Personal Capital, check out this post).

 Most of the information you need for the FI Laboratory is displayed on the initial Personal Capital screen so you can just log in there once a month to get your numbers instead of calculating everything manually (note: the Income value does not contain retirement account contributions so you’ll need to go to the Transactions page and search for ‘Retirement Contributions’ to get those values).

 If you don’t have a Personal Capital account yet, click here to sign up for a free account.

 Once you’ve entered your data, you’ll be able to view the graph and see how much longer you have until FI.

-The light green line shows your monthly expenses, the dark green line shows how much monthly income your assets produce (using the withdrawal rate you set on the Assumptions page), and the dashed red line shows where the dark green line needs to reach to achieve financial independence.
+The white line shows your monthly expenses, the light green line shows how much monthly income your assets produce (using the withdrawal rate you set on the Assumptions page), and the dashed purple line shows where the light green line needs to reach to achieve financial independence.

-The red FI line is calculated by averaging your previous 12 months of expenses but if you expect your post-FI expenses to be different than your current expenses, you can set the Future Expenses value on the Assumptions page and the graph will use that number instead.
+The purple FI line is calculated by averaging your previous 12 months of expenses but if you expect your post-FI expenses to be different than your current expenses, you can set the Future Expenses value on the Assumptions page and the graph will use that number instead.

-Hopefully the application is easy to use but for more information on how to use the FI Tracker, you can visit the Help page by clicking the Help link on the sidebar.
+Hopefully the application is easy to use but for more information on how to use the FI Tracker, you can visit the Help page by clicking the question mark icon at the top of the screen (or watch the video at the top of this post).

-In addition to the FI Tracker, the application also contains some calculators that you may find useful as you plan your path to FI.
+In addition to the FI Tracker, the application also contains some FIRE calculators I’ve developed over the years.

 Time to FI Calculator